 Today with nearly 35 years of experience in marketing, sales, finance, operations, IT, and HR, he provides a guiding hand to Golden Ram Imports and Wine4Food.com.

 Mr. Shobe earned his bachelor of science degree in accounting from the University of Missouri in 1981 and CPA in 1987.
-He will earn his Master’s in Business Administration from Columbia College in 2017.
+He earned his Master’s in Business Administration from Columbia College in 2017.

 With over 15 years experience in the food and wine industry, Carole has created 11 web series and 125+ episodes featuring the world’s top chefs, sommeliers, and winemakers.
 She currently hosts and produces seven web series on Wine4Food.com.